elc1798/project-pepe-server/README.md

 Pepe](https://github.com/elc1798/project-pepe).
 All of that is done in Flask, and is fairly simple.

+(The `meme_learning` directory isn't on heroku, since the model itself is 4.2 GB and has to be loaded into live memory.
+I doubt the Heroku free plan will let me do that...)

 # The Meme Learning Directory

-This was an extension on a the Life is a Meme Android app that I wrote for CS 126 at UIUC.
+This was an extension on the Life is a Meme Android app that I wrote for CS 126 at UIUC.
 I figured that it would be fun to try to learn some TensorFlow and Deep Learning, so I tried to write a network to rate the dankness of memes (must be in image form, sorry, no video memes!)